Click here for the e-brochure

 Passengers must contact EODY in the four (4) digit line 1135 for further advice, otherwise the Airline or the ground handler employees must be notified for further action and notification to the Airport Health Authority.

-Τhe Sofitel Athens Airport hotel has temporarily suspended its operations.
-It is expected to re-open from 01/07/2020.
+Τhe Sofitel Athens Airport hotel is open again, as of 01/07/20.
 For more information please click here.

 There are no restrictions imposed for cargo transportation so far.